labgem/microscope-user-doc/docs/content/search/keywords.rst

 * **IntegronFinder results**: will return genes of your selected sequence being part of an integron predicted by IntegronFinder.
 * **MacSyFinder results**: will return genes of your selected sequence being part of a macromolacular gene cluster predicted by MacSyFinder.
 * **PanRGP results**: will return genes of your selected sequence being part of a region of genomic plasticity predicted by :ref:`panRGP`.

+Note that a few specific organisms use taylored datasets.

 .. _fields: